We’re excited to announce our August 2025 litter plans!

 The Goal

 My goal and priority in breeding and raising RRs is to responsibly and ethically produce sound and healthy dogs that represent the breed’s standards.
-I want to provide the right people and families with healthy, quality pets that meet or exceed breed standards.
+I want to provide the right people and families with healthy, quality companions that meet or exceed breed standards.
 I have strong, healthy and uniquely pedigreed dogs; I believe they can add great genetic diversity to other well bred lines, so I am also cautiously open to sharing my pedigrees with a very limited number of reputable and responsible breeders.
 While I’m happy to share the breed, and I enjoy seeing it get a bit of notoriety in recent years, I’m also very protective of it.
 I don’t want this dog to become as popular as some other breeds became over the past few decades, which were bred so much and with little regard for genetic testing that they still haven’t recovered.

 I require all of my future puppy owners to touch base now and then and be receptive of me occasionally checking in.
 I need to know how the puppies mature, about their health and temperaments, etc. This all helps me better plan for future generations of dogs/pups.